Malekitsu/MM6-Nightmare-Mode/README.md

 Names are not ordered by importance: everyone had a key role and put a lot of effort into this.

 Note to users
+## Patch 2.1.3 Changelog
+-several fixes for New Game+
 ## Patch 2.1.2 Changelog
 - fixed critical error with oracle's crystals.
 - fixed last quest rewards